ln2t/cvrmap/README.md

 The software is compatible with the Brain Imagning Data Structure (BIDS) standard for applications.

-The paper describing the toolbox will be pulished soon, together with more documentation about the pipeline.
+The paper describing the toolbox will be pulished (hopefully!) soon.

 # Installation